Navya-Andra/AI-news-app/README.md

 Date published
 Relevancy to search keyword
 Popularity of source
 You need an API key to use the API - this is a unique key that identifies your requests.
-They're free while you're in development.